Cooktown is situated on the east coast of Cape York Peninsula, Australia, 320kms or 4 hours drive north of Cairns.

 Couple this with Cooktown’s colonial charm, it’s history, Indigenous culture and its friendly people and you have a truly unique angling experience.

 It is a great starting point for anyone venturing further up the Cape.
 Make the most of a fishing charter and improve your skills and learn tips and techniques to improve your fishing experience further north.

 Cooktown is accessible by road or air.
 There are daily bus & regular flights to and from Cooktown.

 Access by the coast

-Travel from Port Douglas, through Daintree, Cape Tribulation.
-Cross the Bloomfield River.
+Travel from Port Douglas, through Daintree, Cape Tribulation and cross the Bloomfield River.
 4WD only, 235km, about 5 hours.
-Note: This road may be closed at various times during the wet season.
+Note: this road may be closed at various times during the wet season.

 Access by the centre

 An easy drive and scenic in a different way.
 Through valleys and hills looking over historical mining country to distant escarpments.
 320km of fully sealed road takes about 4 hours from Cairns.
 4WD is not necessary.

 Take the fantastic flight up the coast with views over rainforest and reef.
 Regular flights operate between Cairns and Cooktown.
 Flying time is 40minutes.
 Private charters are available.

 Trans North – www.transnorthbus.com/documents/tt-cooktown-jul15.pdf